ad-lightning/tags-ios-sdk-sample-app/README.md

 }
 ```

-**Note**: Unlike banner ads, `Boltive SDK` dismisses a flagged interstitial ad right away.
+**Note**: Unlike banner ads, `Boltive SDK` actually blocks and dismisses a flagged interstitial ad right away.
 You can load a new interstitial in the provided `adBlocked` callback closure or perform any additional side effects in it.

 ## Other Ad Networks and SDKs